Determine if a String is a valid number in Java

 IsNumeric: true

-2. Lambda expressions:
+2. Using Lambda Expressions

 From Java 8 onwards, this can be efficiently done using lambda expressions:

-class IsNumeric { public static boolean isNumeric(String s) { if (s == null || s.equals("")) { return false; } return s.chars().allMatch(Character::isDigit); } public static void main(String[] args) { String s = "100"; System.out.println("IsNumeric: " + isNumeric(s)); } } |
+class Main { public static boolean isNumeric(String s) { if (s == null || s.equals("")) { return false; } return s.chars().allMatch(Character::isDigit); } public static void main(String[] args) { String s = "100"; System.out.println("IsNumeric: " + isNumeric(s)); } } |

 Output: